pisces/AnimatedTransitionKit/README.md

 ## License

-UIViewControllerTransitions is available under the BSD 2-Clause license.
+AnimatedTransitionKit is available under the BSD 2-Clause license.
 See the LICENSE file for more info.